pcwinters/angular-appsdk/README.md

 angular-appsdk
 ==============

-Angular bindings and directives for the Rally App SDK
+Angular bindings and directives for the Rally App SDK and ExtJS.
+The goal of this project is to support smooth and seamless interoperability of AngularJS and the ExtJS based App SDK.

-Configs
+Attributes and Configs
 -------
 Ext components and widgets are created in code, but we want to leverage Angular's support for attributes.
 While angular makes it easy enough to define interpolated, evaluated, and isolate scope bound attributes, it's not simple to do this dynamically nor where the value type is unknown.

+The value of all attributes (except explicitly stated special ones) will be passed as a part of the config object to Ext.create().

 ### Interpolation
 This is the default behavior for config attributes.
 Standard attributes will be compiled and evaluated as strings.